Protect Your Hearing at Loud Events: Why You Should Always Bring Ear Protection

-Whether you're at an electrifying concert, a lively nightclub, or a thrilling sports event, the energy in the air is palpable.
-But there's one thing most people overlook amidst all the fun: loud noise.
-While these high-decibel experiences are part of the excitement, they come with a hidden danger to your hearing.
+Whether you're at an electrifying concert, a lively nightclub, or a thrilling sports event, the energy is palpable.
+But amidst the fun, one thing often gets overlooked: loud noise.
+High-decibel experiences can be exciting but pose a hidden danger to your hearing.

 Understanding the Risks of Loud Noise

-The World Health Organization (WHO) recommends limiting noise exposure to 85 dB(A) for no more than 8 hours a day to protect hearing.
-However, many events easily exceed this level:
+The World Health Organization (WHO) recommends limiting noise exposure to 85 dB(A) for no more than 8 hours per day.
+Yet, many events exceed safe levels:

 - Normal Conversation: ~60 dB(A)